EugeneGrigorik/DockerConvertator/README.md

 # How to run application from Docker

-1. You need to run sonatype/nexus3 image using docker-compose file.
+1. You need to run sonatype/nexus3 image using docker-compose.yml file.
 Open cmd and navigate to DockerConvertator/src/main/resources directory.
 Then run command:
 ```docker-compose up```
 Wait until the note "Started Sonatype Nexus OSS 3.22.0-02" appears.